Alternative Methods of Communication: An Overview

-All children communicate, but some children with visual impairments and additional disabilities may not use spoken or written language.
+All children communicate, but some children with blindness or low vision and additional disabilities may not use spoken or written language.
 However, these are not the only ways to get a message across—as anyone knows who has ever heard a baby cry!
 There are a variety of communication methods and systems that may be appropriate for your child who has visual and multiple disabilities.
 These range from gestures to manual signs, to systems using objects, pictures, or symbols, to technological devices—or to combinations of all these methods.

 The following are some of the terms you may hear in regard to communication methods for your child:

 - Expressive communication refers to the way in which someone conveys thoughts.
 Methods of expressive communication include speaking, signing, gesturing, pointing, or crying.

 - Receptive communication refers to the way in which someone interprets or understands a sender’s communication.
 Listening and reading are examples of receptive communication.

 - Presymbolic or nonsymbolic communication refers to communication that does not use symbols such as words or signs.
 This kind of communication, therefore, does not have a shared meaning for others.
 Infants use presymbolic communication when they cry, laugh, reach, or point as a way of communicating their thoughts, and the receiver has to guess at the meaning of their messages.

 - Symbolic communication refers to communication that involves a shared message between the sender and the receiver.
 Examples of symbolic communication include speech, sign language, writing (print or braille), picture communication systems, and tactile communication systems.